-In regard to their personal access to job training or vocational opportunities, Broward survey respondents gave 42.8% "excellent" or "very good" ratings.
+In regard to their personal access to job training or vocational opportunities, Broward survey respondents gave 41.2% "excellent" or "very good" ratings.

-- 4 in 10 (40.9%) gave "good" ratings, while 16.3% gave "fair" or "poor" reports. - TREND: The 42.8% combined "excellent" and "very good" ratings is statistically unchanged from the 43.6% reported in Broward County in 1999.
+- 4 in 10 (41.9%) gave "good" ratings, while 16.9% gave "fair" or "poor" reports.

 Rating of Personal Access to Job Training or Vocational Opportunities